lets-talk-codeup/github-guesser/readme.md

 # NLP - Guessing Github

-Analyze Github READMEs to try to guess programming language using Natural Language Processing techniques.
+For this project, we will be scraping data from GitHub repository README files.
+The goal will be to build a model that can predict what programming language a repository is, given the text of the README file.

-# Team Members
+## Team Members
 - Jason Tellez
 - Jeff Akins
 - Veronica Reyes
 - Jacob Paxton

-# Data Links
+## Data Links
 - 1,500 Original READMEs from Microsoft's GitHub org, scraped on 10/28/2021 (JSON):
     * https://drive.google.com/file/d/1tu9A0pWc-At6tvAGwQp4Ww8WwqDHbjxD/view
 - Cleaned, tokenized, lemmatized, stopwords-removed READMEs file (JSON):